An efficient Fisher-scoring algorithm for fitting latent class models with individual covariates

 \subsection{The data}

-We use data from the National Child Development Survey (NCDS), a UK cohort study targeting all the population born in the UK between the 3rd to the 9th of March 1958.
-Information on family background and on schooling and social achievements for the subjects in the sample were collected at different stages of their lives.
-In the application below we use, as covariates, the number of years of education and the amount of concern for the child education (as graded by the teachers), separately for father and mother.
-As response variables we consider the performance in mathematics and reading test scores taken when the child was 7, 11 and 16 years old, an overall measure of non cognitive attitudes (as reported by teachers) and the academic qualification achieved (none, O-level, A-level, university degree).
-Overall we use 8 responses, all, except for academic qualification, were coded into three categories based on quantiles.
+As an illustration, we analyse a data set from the National Child Development Survey (NCDS), a UK cohort study that included everybody born in UK, March 1958, from the 3rd to the 9th.
+Information on family background, schooling and social achievements for the subjects in the sample were collected at different stages of their lives.
+In the application below we consider the joint distribution of the following response variables: performance in mathematics and reading test scores taken when the child was 10 and 16 years old, $M_{10},\:M_{16},\:R_{10},\:R_{16}$, an overall measure of non cognitive attitudes (as reported by teachers), $N$ and the academic qualification achieved $Q$ (none, O-level, A-level, university degree).
+All variables except the last were coded into three categories based on quantiles.
+As covariates, we consider the amount of education (measured by the number of years in school) for each parent, $E_f,\:E_m$; in addition we computed an overall measure of the concern $C_p$ for the child education on the side of the parents based on reports from the teachers.
+For simplicity, in this application we restrict attention only to the 2568 females with no missing data for the selected variables.
+Because the relative size of the selected sub-sample is slightly less than $30\%$, results should be interpreted with care.
 A complete description of the original data is available at \texttt{http://www.esds.ac.uk/longitudinal/access/ncds}.